 Sarah Anne McNear, deputy director, has thirty years of experience in museums and cultural non-profits, with a specialization in photography.
 She has organized over forty exhibitions, and has held positions at The Philadelphia Museum of Art, the Allentown Art Museum, the LaSalle Bank Photography Collection, and the Museum of Modern Art, where she was the Beaumont and Nancy Newhall Fellow in Photography.
 Most recently, McNear served as the deputy director of the 92nd Street YMHA’s School of the Arts, as well as the director of its Art Center.
 Prior to these roles, she was director of the Museum of Contemporary Photography, Columbia College Chicago, after which she became director at the Larchmont/Mamaroneck Center for Continuing Education.
 She is also the author of several books on photography and has contributed to numerous exhibition catalogs.

 Katie Clifford is Aperture’s executive assistant.
-Prior to working at Aperture, she was a studio assistant for photographer Elliott Erwitt in New York, and assistant editor at HotShoe International magazine in London.
+Prior to working at Aperture, she worked for photographer Elliott Erwitt in New York, and at HotShoe magazine in London.

 Melissa Harris is editor-in-chief of special projects for Aperture Foundation.
 She has curated photography exhibits at numerous venues, including Aperture Gallery; Visa Pour l’Image, Perpignan, France; Philadelphia Museum of Art; ICA and DiverseWorks, Houston; Villa Pignatelli, Naples; Peggy Guggenheim Collection, Venice; and Milano Triennale.
 A contributing editor of Interview, Harris teaches at Columbia University’s Graduate School of Journalism, Yale University, and New York University’s Tisch Photography and Imaging department.
 She served on New York City’s Community Board 5, is currently on the boards of LOOK3 and the Domestic Abuse Awareness Project, and is a trustee of the John Cage Trust.